umamirice/tor-ip/README.md

 # tor-ip
-Just small script which I needed.
+Just a small script which I needed.
 Useful when cracking something